-Like most internal injuries there are not many visible signs of whiplash, making it difficult to understand just what it is and whether or not you have the problem.
+Like most internal injuries, there are not many visible signs of whiplash, making it difficult to understand just what it is and whether or not you have the problem.
 You often hear people asking how do you get whiplash compensation in Portsmouth because they’ve got no idea how to make a claim after being injured.

 Unlike many other injuries, it’s also the kind of condition that could take several hours for the symptoms to present themselves.
-This could be down to the fact that other aches and pains are masking the injury, or it could be that the body is still under shock.
+This could be down to the fact that other aches and pains are masking the injury, or it could be that the body is still in shock.

 What is whiplash?